elastic/kibana/x-pack/plugins/event_log/README.md

 The queries ensure that the user can read the referenced Saved Objects before returning the events relating to them.

-The index written to is ILM-controlled.
-The actual ILM ploicy is editable by customers, and by default does not delete any indices, but does roll them over based on time/space settings.
+The index written to is controlled by ILM.
+The actual ILM policy is editable by customers, and by default does not delete any indices, but does roll them over based on time/space settings.

-The default index name is `.kibana-event-log-${kibanaVersion}-${ILM-sequence}`
+The default index name is `.kibana-event-log-${kibanaVersion}-${ILM-sequence}`.

 ## Event Documents